Extended Producer Responsibility (EPR)

 Regulatory updates – Keeping businesses informed on legislative changes.

-Eco-contribution optimisation – Reducing costs through material efficiency strategies.
+Eco-contribution optimisation – Reducing costs through waste and material efficiency strategies.

-Collection and recycling solutions – Enabling closed-loop resource recovery.
+Collection and recycling solutions – Enabling closed-loop waste and resource recovery.

 Reconomy has managed over 3 million tonnes of waste, aiding businesses in advancing their circularity goals.

-Reconomy offers Recyclability Assessments, assisting businesses in aligning with the UK’s pEPR (packaging Extended Producer Responsibility) framework and Plastic Packaging Tax regulations by evaluating:
+Reconomy offers Recyclability Assessments, assisting businesses in aligning with the UK’s pEPR (EPR for packaginag) framework and Plastic Packaging Tax regulations by evaluating:

 Material composition and compatibility with existing recycling infrastructure.